iimos/saramaprom/README.md

 This is a prometheus metrics reporter for the [sarama](https://github.com/Shopify/sarama) library.
 It is based on https://github.com/deathowl/go-metrics-prometheus library.

+## Why
+Because `go-metrics-prometheus` is a general solution it reports metrics with no labels so it's hard to use.
+Thus a sarama specific solution was made, it reports metrics with labels for brokers, topics and consumer/producer instance.

 ## Installation
 ```console
 go get github.com/iimos/saramaprom